Stenstromen/nyancatchat-ng/README.md

 - All messages are encrypted client-side using AES-256-GCM before transmission
 - Encryption keys are generated per room and shared via secure links
 - Messages are stored encrypted in memory and cleaned up when users leave
+- No message persistence between sessions
+- No logging of message content
+- Perfect forward secrecy with unique room keys
+- Optional password protection for rooms

 ## Development Setup